 11.6.1.7.5 PTK

 The third-level key in the FT key hierarchy is the PTK.
-This key is mutually derived by the S1KH and the R1KH used by the target AP, with the key length being a function of the negotiated cipher suite as defined by Table 11-4 (Cipher suite key lengths) in 11.6.2 (EAPOL-Key frames).
+When FILS authentication is used to establish the FT key hierarchy, PTK for the initial mobility domain association is derived as part of the FILS authentication as defined in 11.11.2.3.2.
+Otherwise, this key is mutually derived by the S1KH and the R1KH used by the target AP, with the key length being a function of the negotiated cipher suite as defined by Table 11-4 (Cipher suite key lengths) in 11.6.2 (EAPOL-Key frames).

 Change 11.6.2 as follows

 EAPOL-Key frames